mkoelle/com.mkoelle/src/guides/web/build-a-site-with-11ty.md

 };
 ```

-Now that we specified `src` as the input, our site loads as expected with the src/index.md transforming to the base page.
+Now that we specified `src` as the input, our site loads as expected with `src/index.md` transforming to the base page.

 ## Layouts

+Now the site looks a bit boring right?
+Time to add some pizzazz!
 Create a new folder `src/_layouts` and add a new `default.njk` file.